So, What Are Content Groups?

 Define your Content Group using a range of criteria, such as, department or language.

 Every document can only be in ONE Content Group.
 If a document matches the criteria of more than one Content Group, Acrolinx includes it in the Content Group that is higher up in the Content Group list.
 You can change the Content Group positioning according to your needs.

 What Can I Use Content Groups For?

 You can use Content Groups to classify checks into content collections, such as blogs, product marketing texts, or item descriptions for an e-shop.
 Acrolinx identifies which document belongs to which Content Group by the path and name that the integration sends.
 You can then track Content Groups in Acrolinx Analytics, for example in the Content Alignment, Business Value, and Checking Activity dashboards.

 How Acrolinx calculates the baseline and records the checks for a Content Group.

 The Average Acrolinx Score

-Acrolinx calculates the average Acrolinx Score for a month on the last check results.
-It doesn't matter if the last check was performed in the same month or earlier.
+Acrolinx calculates the average Acrolinx Score for a month based on the last check results.
+It doesn't matter if you ran the last check in the same month or earlier.

 For example, the Content Group SHOP in the chart above shows the average Acrolinx Score in March as 77, these are the values that Acrolinx uses to calculate the score: